johnny-581/ExpenseTracker-CPSC210-JavaSwing-Project/README.md

 categories such as food, clothing, or tuition.
 All entries pertaining to a particular category can be viewed by clicking on the corresponding category icon on the homepage.
-On the homepage, there will also be a list of spending entries organized in chronological order with the most recent spending at the top, as well as a field where the user can input a new entry.
+On the homepage, there will also be a list of spending entries, as well as a field where the user can input a new entry.
 Additionally, here could also be a display of the total spending of the week and related statistical graphs.